stormearthandlava/stormearthandlava.github.io/guide/general/priority_list.md

 ## Openers

 Follow the cast sequences below for your chosen opener.
 A red arrow indicates the time the boss is pulled.
+Please note that openers are a *very* minor and nit-picky increase (or sometimes decrease!), and adapting to the fight is much more important.

 Standard raid opener:
 <div class="opener">